When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: Esther Dean (American singer), Esther Williams (American actress).

-Esther is one of the most recognizable biblical names of all time.
+Esther is one of the most recognizable biblical names of all time, yet it feels surprisingly fresh in the modern era.
 Read on to learn everything you need to know about this classic name.

 What Does Esther Mean?